Clustered Federated Learning based on Nonconvex Pairwise Fusion: Related work

-In contrast to the aforementioned methods, our proposed method, {FPFC}, can automatically cluster devices without the knowledge of the number of clusters or underlying data distribution.
+In contrast to the aforementioned methods, our proposed method, FPFC, can automatically cluster devices without the knowledge of the number of clusters or underlying data distribution.
 In addition, it does not require a complex centralized clustering procedure.
 It updates only a subset of devices at each communication round and allows each participating device to solve the corresponding minimization problem inexactly up to a given relative accuracy.

-\subsection{Clustering via Pairwise Fusion Penalty}
+\subsection{Clustering via pairwise fusion penalty}

-Pairwise fusion penalty is a recently proposed technique for the clustering problem. \cite{Pelckmans2005} and \cite{Hocking2011} applied the pairwise fusion penalty to unsupervised clustering and proposed the convex clustering method.
-Recently, \cite{Ma2017A, Ma2019} generalized this technique to supervised clustering.
+The pairwise fusion penalty is a recently proposed technique for the clustering problem.
+Pelckmans et al. \cite{Pelckmans2005} and Hocking et al. \cite{Hocking2011} applied the pairwise fusion penalty to unsupervised clustering and proposed the convex clustering method.
+Recently, Ma et al. \cite{Ma2017A, Ma2019} generalized this technique to supervised clustering.
 Clustered FL can be deemed as a supervised clustering problem in a distributed setting, where subjects are the devices.
 Another related method is the {Network Lasso} \cite{Hallac2015}.
-As a generalization of the group lasso to a network setting, {Network Lasso} allows simultaneous clustering and optimization on a network by penalizing the $ \ell_2 $-norm differences of parameters at adjacent nodes.
+As a generalization of the group lasso to a network setting, {Network Lasso} allows simultaneous clustering and optimization on a network by penalizing the $ \ell_2 $-norm of differences of parameters at adjacent nodes.
 However, it is specifically designed for the \emph{fully decentralized scenario, where the network structure of devices is known in advance}.
-The considerable communication cost and requirements of exact minimization and full device participation make it less applicable to FL.
-(See Section \ref{sec:NL} for further discussion of this).
-In the literature, the most relevant work to ours is perhaps {FedAMP} \cite{Huang2021}, which is a personalized FL that encourages collaboration between similar devices.
-Although {FedAMP} also applies a pairwise fusion penalty, it differs from {FPFC} in that it aims to seek the optimal personalized model for \emph{each device}. {FedAMP} cannot cluster devices because it penalizes the norm \emph{square} instead of the norm of the pairwise differences of parameters.
+The communication cost and requirements of exact minimization and full device participation make it less applicable to FL.
+(See Section \ref{sec:NL} for further discussion).
+In the existing literature, one of the most relevant works is Federated Attentive Message Passing (FedAMP) \cite{Huang2021}, which focuses on personalized FL by encouraging collaboration between similar devices.
+While FedAMP also applies a pairwise fusion penalty, it differs from FPFC in that it aims to seek the optimal personalized model for \emph{each device}.
+FedAMP cannot cluster devices because it penalizes the \emph{squared norm} instead of the norm of the pairwise differences of parameters.
 Moreover, it requires full device participation, and each device solves the corresponding minimization problem exactly, making it impractical for FL.